hrr47-sdc8-webber/similar-restaurants-service/README.md

 ![Alt ](/screenshots/similar-grid-2.png?raw=true "Similar restaurants grid of two")

-### One restaurant has no photos
+### If one restaurant has no photos...
-A placeholder image is rendered.
+... a placeholder image is rendered.

 ![Alt ](/screenshots/similar-with-exception.png?raw=true "One restaurant has no photos")